TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 ### Document Editor

-The document editor provides syntax highlighting for LaTeX and other text formats.
-The editor understands LaTeX commands and highlights them appropriately, making it easier to spot syntax errors and structure your content.
+The document editor provides syntax highlighting for typesetting and other text formats.
+The editor understands LaTeX and Typst commands, and highlights them appropriately, making it easier to spot syntax errors and structure your content.

 Switch between files by clicking them in the file explorer.
 The editor remembers your cursor position in each file, allowing quick context switching between related documents.